xyproto/in/README.md

 It will also create the directories, if missing.
 If the top level directory is empty after executing the command, it will be removed.
 This means that `in testdirectory pwd` leaves no traces.
 When running in multiple directories, it will not create any new directories.

+NOTE: This project is a work in progress!
+Please don't use it in production just yet.

 ## Example 1

     in build cmake ..